ashrea06/Zeek-Suricata-Inline-TAP/README.md

 sudo journalctl -u auditbeat -e | grep -i audit
 ```

-> [!IMPORTANT]
->
+> [!WARNING]
+> _If Elasticsearch isn’t running or reachable, you may see:
-> "elasticsearch server" has not loaded yet, we may obtain an "error" ;  dial up...
-ERROR dial tcp 192.168.2.18:9200: connect: connection refused.
+> dial tcp 192.168.2.18:9200: connect: connection refused
+> Start or fix Elasticsearch, then rerun sudo auditbeat test output.
+> The warning TLS... secure connection disabled appears when using http://.
+If your cluster uses TLS, switch to https:// and configure SSL settings in auditbeat.yml._

 Furthermore, we'll quickly be going over the "Kibana Section" :